 Firstborns often find that their status as the central focus of their parents becomes threatened once siblings enter the picture, which leads them to take control and ensure they aren't usurped from their position of importance.
 That's probably why, the YouGov survey found that man firstborns consider themselves more responsible and more organized than their siblings.

 "Firstborn children have only their parents to look up to… It puts [them] in a natural position of leadership over their siblings, which can create a perception of control," Wright says.
 "That perception can continue into adulthood, creating a controlling adult," says Wright.

 Middle children are more emotional.

-The lack of parent support that middle children often feel can lead to them being emotionally expressive than their younger or older siblings.
-In an effort to regain some status with their parents, middle children often display a degree of emotional response that might seem foreign to the siblings on either side of them.
+The lack of parental support that middle children often feel can lead to them being more emotionally expressive than their siblings.

 "Middle children often have more chaotic and destructive intimate relationships," says Nicole Arzt, licensed marriage and family therapist and advisory board member for Family Enthusiast.
 "They naturally seek out more intense relationships to feel validated or 'alive.'"

 The sudden upheaval caused by the introduction of a new sibling can set off a pattern of jealousy that extends well into firstborns' later years.